 Up until about 20 years ago, most of China’s buildings were concrete squares void of any creativity or hint or architectural ingenuity.

-Times have changed, however, and not only has China become more creative with some of its architecture…it’s become borderline weird.
+Times have changed, however, and not only has there been a growth of Chinese architecture…

-These are twelve of the weirdest buildings you’ll find scattered across China’s landscape:
+These are twelve of the most weird Chinese buildings with unique China architecture you’ll find scattered across this vast country’s landscape.

 The main part of the house is located in the grand piano which can be accessed via a staircase in the glass violin.